 What we like: Great warmth-to-weight for a decent price; versatile design doubles as a quilt.

 The 20F Classic here features 13.7 ounces of RDS-certified 900-fill down, which puts it in the realm of bags like the Feathered Friends Tanager and Therm-a-Rest Hyperion above.
 We like the vertical baffles, which keep down from migrating to the side of the bag, and the 2.5 inches of loft offers an incredibly plush and cozy feel.
-And at $449, the Classic is competitive in terms of price, too.
+And at $459 (20-degree, standard, medium), the Classic is competitive in terms of price, too.
 But you have to watch out with Zpacks: Their products do have a slight handmade feel, including occasional loose threads and uneven seams.
-But if you care about warmth-to-weight ratios above all else, the Classic is certainly worth a closer look—and while you’re at it, it’s worth checking out Zpacks’ Zip Around and Mummy Sleeping Bag, too.
+That said, if you care about warmth-to-weight ratios above all else, the Classic is certainly worth a closer look—and while you’re at it, check out the Zpacks’ Zip Around and Mummy Sleeping Bag, too.

 See the Zpacks 20F Classic